 In October 2003, the Third District Court of Appeals denied class counsel's motions seeking, among other things, a rehearing by the court.
 Class counsel filed a motion with the Florida Supreme Court to invoke discretionary review on the basis that the Third District Court of Appeals decision construes the due process provisions of the state and federal constitutions and conflicts with other appellate and supreme court decisions.
 In May 2004, the Florida Supreme Court agreed to review the case.
-Oral argument is scheduled for November 3, 2004.
-If the Third District Court's ruling is not upheld on further appeal, it will have a material adverse effect on the Company.
+Oral argument was held on November 3, 2004.
+If the Third District Court of Appeal's ruling is not upheld on further appeal, it will have a material adverse effect on the Company.

 In May 2000, legislation was enacted in Florida that limits the size of any bond required, pending appeal, to stay execution of a punitive damages verdict to the lesser of the punitive award plus twice the statutory rate of interest, \$100,000 or 10% of the net worth of the defendant, but the limitation on the bond does not affect the amount of the underlying verdict.
-In November 2000, Liggett filed the \$3,450 bond required by the Florida law in order to stay execution of the Engle judgment, pending appeal.
-Legislation limiting the amount of bonds required to file an appeal of an adverse judgment has also been enacted in Arkansas, California, Colorado, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, West Virginia and Wisconsin.
+In November 2000, Liggett filed the \$3,450 bond required by the Florida law in order to stay execution of the ENGLE judgment, pending appeal.
+Legislation limiting the amount of the bond required to file an appeal of an adverse judgment has been enacted in over 30 states.

-In May 2001, Liggett, along with Philip Morris and Lorillard Tobacco Co., reached an agreement with the class in the Engle case, which provided assurance of Liggett's ability to appeal the jury's July 2000 verdict.
-As required by the agreement, Liggett paid \$6,273 into an escrow account to be held for the benefit of the Engle class, and released, along with Liggett's existing \$3,450 statutory bond, to the court for the benefit of the class upon completion of the appeals process, regardless of the outcome of the appeal.
+In May 2001, Liggett, Philip Morris and Lorillard Tobacco Company reached an agreement with the class in the ENGLE case, which provided assurance of Liggett's ability to appeal the jury's July 2000 verdict.
+As required by the agreement, Liggett paid \$6,273 into an escrow account to be held for the benefit of the ENGLE class, and released, along with Liggett's existing \$3,450 statutory bond, to the court for the benefit of the class upon completion of the appeals process, regardless of the outcome of the appeal.
 As a result, the Company recorded a \$9,723 pre-tax charge to the consolidated statement of operations for the first quarter of 2001.
 The agreement, which was approved by the court, assured that the stay of execution, in effect pursuant to the Florida bonding statute, would not be lifted or limited at any point until completion of all appeals, including an appeal to the United States Supreme Court.
-If Liggett's balance sheet net worth fell below \$33,781 (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000), the agreement provided that the stay granted in favor of Liggett in the agreement would terminate and the Engle class would be free to challenge the Florida bonding statute.
+If Liggett's balance sheet net worth fell below \$33,781 (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000), the agreement provided that the stay granted in favor of Liggett in the agreement would terminate and the ENGLE class would be free to challenge the Florida bonding

-In June 2002, the jury in a Florida state court action entitled Lukacs v.
-Philip Morris, et al. awarded \$37,500 in compensatory damages in a case involving Liggett and two other tobacco manufacturers.
+In June 2002, the jury in a Florida state court action entitled LUKACS V. PHILIP MORRIS, ET AL. awarded \$37,500 in compensatory damages in a case involving Liggett and two other tobacco manufacturers.
 In March 2003, the court reduced the amount of the compensatory damages to \$25,100.
 The jury found Liggett 50% responsible for the damages incurred by the plaintiff.
-The Lukacs case was the first individual case to be tried as part of Phase III of the Engle case; the claims of all other individuals who are members of the class were stayed pending resolution of the appeal of the Engle verdict.
-The Lukacs verdict, which was subject to the outcome of the Engle appeal, has been overturned as a result of the appellate court's ruling.
-As discussed above, class counsel in Engle is pursuing various appellate remedies seeking reversal of the appellate court's decision.
+The LUKACS case was the first individual case to be tried as part of Phase III of the ENGLE case; the claims of all other individuals who are members of the class were stayed pending resolution of the appeal of the ENGLE verdict.
+The LUKACS verdict, which was subject to the outcome of the Engle appeal, has been overturned as a result of the appellate court's ruling.
+As discussed above, class counsel in ENGLE is pursuing various appellate remedies seeking reversal of the appellate court's decision.